 The Importance of QMS Software for Medical Devices

-With the right QMS software, you’ll be able to implement granular role-based access control across your quality organization.
+With the right quality management software, you’ll be able to implement granular role-based access control across your quality organization.
 What does this mean?

 This way makes it easy to control permission to access PHI within your organization—without going through and assigning permissions to every employee or vendor individually.
 If someone in your organization has the role of “quality manager,” for example, they might view, move, and edit quality information but not delete it.
 Someone with the role “quality vendor” might automatically be restricted to view-only.